gaurav1780/comp1010practicalClassMaterial/week 12 - recursive data structures 2/practicalCustomBuiltLinkedList.md

 	}

 	public int sum() {
-		return 0; //to be completed
+		return 0; // to be completed
 	}
 }
 ```